Barra: Air

 Barra's airport, near Northbay, uses the 2 mi cockle shell beach of Traigh Mhor, (Scottish Gaelic: An Tràigh Mhòr "The Great Beach") as a runway.
 Planes can land and take off only at low tide, so the timetable varies.
 Voted the world's most scenic landing location using a scheduled flight, Barra's airport is claimed to be the only airport in the world to have regular scheduled flights landing on a beach.

+Maritime

+The primary means of transport for residents to the Scottish mainland is via the Caledonian MacBrayne ferry, MV Isle of Lewis, between the Castlebay harbour and Oban ferry terminal.
+The Oban-Barra ferry service has faced scrutiny from residents due to an ageing fleet, frequent breakdowns, and poor weather, which can often leave locals and goods stranded in Oban or Barra.

+Since 2003, Caledonian MacBrayne runs a smaller ferry service as part of the Sound of Barra Integrated Transport Project with the MV Loch Alainn servicing the Ardmhor ferry terminal in Barra and Eriskay, making 5 crossings a day and lasting 40 minutes.
+This journey is often congested throughout the summer months.
+The ferry service is integrated with the Eriskay causeway, connecting Barra to South Uist and the rest of the Western Isles.

+Land

+Aurora Trans Co. operates a bus service in Barra and Vatersay on behalf of the local council, consisting of the W32 and W33 buses.

 Media

 The island has featured in a variety of media.